Joe Mays (American football): Philadelphia Eagles

-Mays was drafted by the Philadelphia Eagles in the sixth round with the 200th overall pick of the 2008 NFL Draft.
+Mays was drafted by the Philadelphia Eagles in the sixth round with the 200th overall pick of the 2008 NFL draft.
 He spent most of the 2008 season inactive, but played in the last two games of the season on special teams.

 On August 2, 2009, the starting linebacker for the Eagles, Stewart Bradley, suffered a season-ending torn ACL during training camp.
 At subsequent Eagles practices, Mays was promoted to Bradley's position, middle linebacker, although Omar Gaither beat him out for the job.

 Denver Broncos

 Mays was traded to the Denver Broncos in exchange for running back J. J. Arrington on July 30, 2010.

-On September 25, 2012, Mays was suspended for one game and fined $50,000 dollars by the NFL for his hit on the Houston Texans quarterback Matt Schaub that lacerated Schaub's earlobe.
+On September 25, 2012, Mays was suspended for one game and fined $50,000 by the NFL for his hit on the Houston Texans quarterback Matt Schaub that lacerated Schaub's earlobe.
 During the Week 8 game against the New Orleans Saints, Mays fractured his fibula and was placed on injured reserve.

 On July 23, 2013, Mays was released by the Broncos.